Last updated May 23, 2023

 Iceland is known for its dramatic landscapes and harsh weather, but people may not know about its centuries-old wellness practice.

 Icelanders have developed bathing rituals that alternate between hot geothermal natural hot springs and cold ocean dips that improve circulation and promote health.

-At the newly opened luxury spa, Sky Lagoon, the ancient tradition gets a modern seven-step update that lets you bathe your way to wellness while taking in views of the Northern Atlantic Ocean.
+At the luxury spa, Sky Lagoon, the ancient tradition gets a modern seven-step update that lets you bathe your way to wellness while taking in views of the Northern Atlantic Ocean.

 I visited the spa shortly after its launch opening so I could experience the bathing ritual first-hand.

 The first step is to enter the lagoon.
 I was impressed by the dramatic entrance with natural stone formations creating a corridor to navigate through.

 The passageway opened up to a stunning view of the ocean.
 And I couldn’t tell where the infinity pool ended and the ocean began.

 Half-submerged in the warm geothermal water, despite the cold wind, I could have comfortably stayed wading in the lagoon.